It is a genetic disorder that is fatal unless detected and treated before a serious illness develops from copper poisoning.

 Lifetime treatment is necessary and could include:

-- Use of copper chelating drugs, which help the organs and tissues of your body to eliminate excess copper.
+- Use copper chelating drugs, which help the organs and tissues of your body to eliminate excess copper.

 - Reduce the amount of copper that is received through food.